ycm-core/YouCompleteMe/README.md

     cd ~/.vim/bundle/YouCompleteMe
     ./install.sh

+If you want semantic C# support, you should add `--omnisharp-completer` to the install script as well.

 That's it.
 You're done.
 Refer to the _User Guide_ section on how to use YCM.
 Don't forget that if you want the C-family semantic completion engine to work, you will need to provide the compilation flags for your project to YCM.
 It's all